SpaceML/GalaxyGAN_python/README.md

 ```

 ## Get Our FITS Files
 The data to download is about 5GB, after unzipping it will become about 16GB.
+Download this file from Google Drive: https://drive.google.com/open?id=15AQBqUF806mn4MWsfsczOLwzasyMq7FI

 ```bash
 bash download.sh